 You’ll earn 1.5X miles per dollar for every purchase, which is the equivalent of 1.5% cash back.

-After your first year of card use Discover will double the cash back you earned that year, so you would earn 3X miles per dollar — equal to 3% cash back.
+After your first year of card use Discover will double the cash back you earned, so you would earn 3X miles per dollar in that first year— equal to 3% cash back.

 You can earn an unlimited number of miles, and they won’t expire as long as your account is open.

 The regular rate of 1.5X miles per dollar is pretty good but Discover will double the miles you earn after one year, meaning you’ll effectively be earning 3X miles per dollar for that first year.
 That’s a great deal!